tbui06/imu-gesture-classifier-random-forest/README.md

-# IMU Gesture Classifier — Random Forest
+# IMU Gesture Classifier with Random Forest

 The long-term goal of this project is to build a low-cost personal coaching tool for badminton.
 An IMU worn on the wrist can capture swing motion data for machine learning models, without a camera (expensive) or human observer.
 If the system can classify different swing gestures reliably, it could eventually provide real-time feedback on technique and consistency.
 This project is the first step toward that goal: demonstrating that basic hand gestures can be recognized from raw IMU data in real time.
 Specifically, I investigated whether an MSP430F5529 microcontroller, an MPU-6050 IMU, and a simple machine learning pipeline can reliably distinguish three gestures: idle, swipe left, and swipe right.